 Anytime an outside technician visits, consider assigning an in-house technician to shadow his work.
 This is a great time for maintenance team members to observe complex maintenance tasks up-close, ask questions, and take notes.
-The shadowing worker should also request a copy of the inspection report so that parts checked, and the date of service can be recorded in your CMMS calendar and on your Asset history.
+The shadowing worker should also request a copy of the inspection report so that parts are checked, and the date of service can be recorded in your CMMS calendar and on your Asset history.

 The next time that specific machine is due for preventive maintenance, your in-house technician might feel confident enough to accomplish the task.
 Taking advantage of every training opportunity is key to establishing an effective manufacturing preventive maintenance program.